GoogleChrome/web.dev/src/site/content/en/sandbox/grammar/index.md

 Use an en dash (–) for ranges (e.g., _10–100 KB_).

 ### Quotation marks and apostrophes
-Use straight quotation marks and apostrophes, not smart (curly) quotation marks.
+Use straight quotation marks and apostrophes, not smart (curly).

 {% Compare 'worse', 'Don’t' %}
 > The “Accessible to all” collection